onflow/fcl-js/docs/reference/api.md

 ## `getTransactionStatus`

-A builder function that returns the status of transaction.
+A builder function that returns the status of transaction in the form of a [TransactionStatusObject](#transactionstatusobject).

 ⚠️The transactionID provided must be from the current spork.